pactus-project/pactus.org/docs/guide/run-testnet.md

 ## TestNet Version 4:

-TestNet version 4 was launched with 15 validators.
+TestNet version 4 was launched with 15 validators and the size of committee set to 7.
 The goal was testing the sortition algorithm and reward distribution in the real situations.
 In this table you can see the statistics after 100,000
 blocks: